moneroexamples/openmonero/README.md

  - edit `config/confing.js` file with your settings.
 Especially set `frontend-url` and `database` connection details.
  - set `apiUrl` in `html\js\config.js`.
 Last slash `/` in `apiUrl` is important.
- - make sure monero deamon is running and fully sync.
-If using testnet network, use deamon with testnet flag!
+ - make sure monero daemon is running and fully sync.
+If using testnet network, use daemon with testnet flag!